kavyabhalla7/Grid07-AI-System/README.md

 # Grid07 — AI Cognitive Routing & RAG System

 This project implements the core AI cognitive loop for the Grid07 platform as part of an AI Engineering assignment.
-It demonstrates semantic routing, structured LLM orchestration, and defense against prompt injection in multi-turn conversations.
+It demonstrates how semantic routing, structured LLM orchestration, and prompt injection defense can be combined into a single multi-agent system.

 ---

 ## Overview

-The system is divided into three phases:
+The system is designed as a three-phase pipeline:

 * Phase 1: Vector-based persona routing
 * Phase 2: Autonomous content generation using LangGraph